 For something a little more luxurious – and food-focused – you might like to head to Provence.
 This part of Southern France is known for its characterful villages, sprawling vineyards, fabulous cuisine, and rich cultural heritage.
 It’s the perfect place to savour the finer things in life.
 Accommodation ranges from boutique hotels to cosy guesthouses and traditional farmhouses, so there’s hopefully something for everyone.

 Travelling slow in Provence is a feast for all the senses: dappled sunlight shining on the olive groves; the heady scent of lavender in the air; the sound of birds singing at dusk; the taste of crisp rosé wine, and local dishes like bouillabaisse, ratatouille, and pissaladière.
-And, if you’re into history, there’s plenty to see and do – from the Roman amphitheatre in Nîmes to the Palace of the Popes in Avignon.
+And, if you’re into history, there’s plenty to see – from the Roman amphitheatre in Nîmes to the Palace of the Popes in Avignon.

 3. Hue, Vietnam

-The longer you have in Vietnam, the better, because this unique country has something for everyone.
-Spend long, lazy days on the beaches of Phú Quoc, explore the vibrant city of Da Nang, and marvel at the otherworldly beauty of Ha Long Bay.
+The longer you stay in Vietnam, the better, because this unique country has something for everyone.
+Spend long, lazy days on the beaches of Phú Quốc, explore the vibrant city of Da Nang, and marvel at the otherworldly beauty of Ha Long Bay.
 Stay in a traditional garden house, or choose a homestay and live with local families.
 Be sure to try delicious dishes like pho, bánh mì, and papaya salad!

 4. Sri Lanka

 Travel has always been slow in Sri Lanka.
-Once part of the Silk Route – a historic trading route that connected China to Roman Egypt – in more recent years it’s become a firm favourite for backpackers and travellers seeking peace.
+Once part of the Silk Route – a historic trading route that connected China to Roman Egypt – in more recent years, it’s become a favourite for backpackers and travellers seeking peace.
 Home to beautiful beaches, wild jungles, picturesque tea fields, and hulking mountains, this gorgeous island is also known for its fabulously fragrant food.

-It’s a great destination for a train adventure too.
+It’s a great destination for a train adventure, too.
 Railways weave through the countryside, rewarding you with startlingly photogenic views of forested hills and soaring ridges and valleys.
 You can hop on and off at your leisure, exploring the well-preserved temples and ruins, and hiking through the rainforest.
-Meanwhile, in the capital Colombo and the lakeside town of Kandy, cultural treasures abound.
+Meanwhile, in the capital, Colombo, and the lakeside town of Kandy, cultural treasures abound.

 5. California, USA